Hazel Ann Mendoza

-Hazel Ann Mendoza (born Lourdes Angelic Teofisto Pla on 26 April 1988) is a Filipino former actress and a former Star Magic talent.
+Hazel Ann Mendoza (born Lourdes Angelic Teofisto Pla) is a Filipino former actress and a former Star Magic talent.
 Her late father was Spanish-English and also the father of former actress Nadia Montenegro.
 She became an artist of GMA Network for half-year.

 Education

 Mendoza studied in Adamson University with the degree in Bachelor of Science in education.

 Current and last career

 In 2009, Mendoza moved back to GMA Network via Darna and Bantatay for her last appearance in 2010 until she decided to leave show business.